guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/kafka_monitoring.rst

 Collecting with Telegraf
 ------------------------

-In the same way than with Zookeeper, your Telegraf deployment relies your preferences, and the way you run Kafka. (containers opposed to dedicated machines)

 **The following configuration stands in telegraf.conf and configures the input plugin to monitor multiple Kafka brokers from one Teleraf:**::